crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/appsec.md

 ## Configuration example

-To start an Application Security Engine on port 7422, listening on 127.0.0.1, using the `crowdsecurity/vpatch` config:
+To start an Application Security Component on port 7422, listening on 127.0.0.1, using the `crowdsecurity/vpatch` config:

 ```yaml
 source: waap